Hey! My name is Sarah Fritts, the founder of Think Aviation. I have been involved in the aviation community for over 25 years.

 There is no quick fix to becoming comfortable in the aircraft.
 It takes work, hard work, consistent work, and productive work.
-You aren’t scared of hard work.
-You are just a little overwhelmed with the amount of information available.
-Where do you start?
+It’s easy to become overwhelmed with the amount of information available.

 Think Aviation can help.

-There are three parts to Think Aviation (so far):
+There are three parts to Think Aviation:

-- The Resource Page: a list of books, websites and equipment that are geared toward helping you reach your full potential
+- The Resource Page: a list of books, websites, and equipment that are geared toward helping you reach your full potential

 Who am I to run a site like this?